 Effect: As a result of this condition, Rainbow Rider's practices may not be followed as intended by management, and employees may not understand the purpose of internal controls.
-The lack of risk assessment and monitoring procedures increases the risk of fraud.
+The lack of written risk assessment and monitoring procedures increases the risk of fraud.

 Cause: Rainbow Rider began the process of developing formal accounting policies and procedures, including monitoring and risk assessment procedures.
-Due to limited time and resources, Rainbow Rider is still working to complete this project.
+Due to limited time and resources, Rainbow Rider is still working to complete this project but approved performing quarterly financial risk assessments beginning in 2018.

 Recommendation: We recommend Rainbow Rider continue to develop a comprehensive accounting policies and procedures manual to be approved by the Transit Board to emphasize its importance and authority.
-The Transit Board should periodically monitor procedures to reassess risk and determine whether the established internal controls are still effective or if changes are needed.
+The Transit Board should continue to periodically monitor procedures to reassess risk and determine whether the established internal controls are still effective or if changes are needed.
 Changes may be necessary due to such things as organizational restructuring, updates to information systems, or changes to services provided.
 The monitoring activity should be documented to show the results of the review, any changes required, and who performed the work.